VerbVerbs

 What Does “tago” Mean in Bisaya?

 In Bisaya (Cebuano), tago translates to to hide / to put away / to store.
-The word has multiple closely related meanings: to hide, to put away, to store, all used depending on context.
+The word covers closely related meanings — to hide, to put away, to store — the right one depends on context.

 Bisaya word